Will a heat gun damage plaster

 Plaster is a commonly used material for walls and ceilings due to its durability and ability to be shaped and finished.
 However, it is important to understand the effects of heat on plaster to prevent any potential damage.

-See also How to use a heat gun on flat roof
+See also How to removed blade from heat gun

 When exposed to high temperatures, plaster can become weak and brittle.
 This is because heat causes the water in the plaster to evaporate, leaving behind a dry and less stable material.
 As a result, the plaster may crack, crumble, or even separate from the underlying surface.